kwaldenphd/facial-recognition/lawsuits.md

 - What are some of the specific concerns articulated in the legal documents (where available)?
   * Is there precedent being cited?
   * Are there Constitutional amendments or other legal foundations for the lawsuit?
-- Where and how do we see race and surveillance at work?
+- Where and how do we see race and surveillance at work?|
+  * Connections with class content or discussions
 - What are you able to tell about the status of the case?
 - Other thoughts/questions/comments